Two Birds Yoga Training

 • Anatomy, functional movement study, yogic philosophy (Libby Cox),

-• Meditation (Renee Taylor Valentin)
+• Meditation (Libby)

 • Restorative yoga (Michele Bulgatz)